 Africa is a big place.
 While the general safari experience can be similar across the continent, the details can be quite different.
 One mistake I made was asking someone who went to Tanzania for tips regarding my trip to Kenya.
 I went out and bought light colored pants to wear on game drives, as I’d heard tsetse flies we attracted to dark colors.
 Little did I know, tsetse flies don’t even exist in Kenya.
 Taking a bit of time to research the specifics of your destination—climate, wildlife, main attractions—can make all the difference.

 You’ll stay in many different kinds of accommodations

 From the modern hotel in Nairobi and the cozy lodge at Mount Kenya National Park to the well-appointed tents in the Masai Mara, the variety of accommodations was part of the fun.
 In fact, many people have asked me about the “tents” and I have to say they were perhaps my favorite place to stay.
 With a solid foundation and even a little back patio outside the thick canvas “walls,” these beautifully furnished rooms made me feel like even more like I was on an exotic adventure.

 The food is amazing

 As a pretty healthy eater in my daily life, I often come home from a trip craving fresh fruits and vegetables more than anything.
 This was not the case in Africa.
 Every meal we ate started with a fresh salad or blended vegetable soup made with the same kinds of local produce we saw vendors selling along the streets in the smaller towns.
 Entrees consisted of tender, grilled meats and fish alongside more vegetables and rice.

 Also, Indian cuisine was unexpectedly prevalent.
 Kenya has a large Indian population and is a popular place for Indian families to visit, so most hotels and nice restaurants serve a selection of Indian dishes.

-Have you been on safari?
+Have you been on a safari?
 Share your own tips in the comments!